harikagujjula/react-project/src/components/SendingHttpRequestsDemo/README.md

   * Store the places picked in the backend server by POST request rather than using local storage, so that the selected places remain showing up even after reloading the page.
+  * Deleting/updating the places from the selected places and notice the data folder getting updated on successfull request.
 # Goal: How to connect to a Database?
   * Initial setup: This folder provides the same Placepicker but this time with data from another server accessed through HTTP requests.
 The backend folder here has the